theeluwin/pytorch-quadratum/README.md

 ])
 ```

-or, you can use some pretrained transformers:
+or, you can use some pre-defined transformers:

 ```python
 from quadratum.transformer import Transformer